WillCao68/twist-api/source/includes/v2/_integration_slash.md

 [python example implementation](https://github.com/Doist/twist-integration-examples/tree/master/slash_integration/python) for the appear.in an example.

-Your application will receive a POST call with some information in formstring format, so the integration can decide what to do and it reply with a JSON containing a `content` key.
+Your application will receive a POST call with some information in a formstring format, so the integration can decide what to do and it replies with a JSON containing a `content` key.
 The text on this `content` key will replace the message containing the slash command.